genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 CALL: This function requests the invocation of a specified Java class and method and supplies a SEND and RECEIVE buffer to communicate data with Java.

 ```
-UR70VERS: version of GVBUR70 half word of 1.
+UR70VERS: version of GVBUR70 half word of binary 1.
 UR70FLG1: character value 'U' must be specified to distinguish the caller from GVBMR95 Performance Engine
 UR70FLG2: character value '0' means the payload data is transferred as-is without converting from EBCDIC to ASCII and back
           character value '1' means the payload data is converted from EBCDIC to ASCII and back